-In 2011 their Son, RJ took the farm in yet another direction by adding fiber animals to his own flock housed on the farm making this farm a true family venture.
+In 2011 Christy's son, RJ took the farm in yet another direction by adding his own flock of fiber animals that he housed on the farm making this farm a true family venture.
 Today the Farm has a little bit of everything but it still remains true to it's first goal ...
-Being a bottle baby farm.
-While Lee works off the farm at a paying job just to keep the farm going, Christy takes on the daily chores of the farm and household.
-While they work hard all day, by the Grace of God they come together each night as a family to play even harder.
+Being a bottle baby farm and rescue.
+While Christy now has to work off the farm at a paying job just to keep the farm going, RJ takes on the daily chores of the farm.
+And even though they work hard all day, by the Grace of God they come together each night as a family to play even harder.

 Not to long ago another twist came when Christy noticed people coming and just parking in the driveway to watch the animals.
 That lead to interactions with a ton of questions.
 Soon, Christy took a very important step with the farm and got it recognized by the Oklahoma Dept. of Agritourism.
 This move provided the farm with an opportunity to teach others both online and off to people of all ages.

 We have future goals to reach a point of being more self suffient.
 While we work to raise our own meat, we are constantly trying to prefect our gardens to have a better food supply.
 Someday we hope to not only have an independent electric supply through either solar or wind but we also hope to utilize the spring fed well already here on the farm as our water source.

 So we invite you to come join us on this little adventure we call life.
 Who knows maybe we will make you into a real, down to earth, Ol' MacDonald style farmer.
 Oh and you better be careful you might just learn a few lessons on the way.